FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 Depending on the files you have obtained, you can try multiple combinations (click on an image for a larger version):

-The speed and memory requirements will drop going from fp16 to fp8, with a small decrease in quality.
+The speed and memory requirements will drop from fp16 to fp8, with a slight decrease in quality.

 Stability Matrix’s Inference Tab